Samantha Ruth Prabhu: Experimental roles, streaming projects and production (2019–present)

+In 2026, Samantha portrayed Swarna, a dutiful housewife with a violent past, opposite Diganth Manchale.
+It was her first theatrical release after 2023's Kushi.
+Sruthi Ganapathy Raman of The Hollywood Reporter India noted, "Samantha is a delight throughout the film.
+In so many ways, the role is tailor-made for the actor, who enjoys a unique stardom in the industry.
+It's hard to imagine anyone else playing this character."
+The film was became a box office success and the highest-grossing female-led Telugu film, surpassing Rudhramadevi.

+She will next appear in the Hindi series Rakt Brahmand, opposite Aditya Roy Kapur.

 Personal life

 Samantha suffered from an extended period of illness in 2012, which saw her having to opt out of big film projects and take a two-month break from acting.
 She suffered from an immunity disorder and then had a further setback after her body did not respond well to antibiotics.